Thib Goes Keto - Week 5

 Am I weak?
 Keto purists who want to protect their tribe will blame me, say that I’m too weak, that I’m giving up.
 And you know what?
 Maybe I am.

-However, I’m strong-willed enough to diet down into low single-digits body fat anytime I want to.
+However, I’m strong-willed enough to diet down into low single-digit body fat anytime I want to.
 If that’s being weak, then so be it.
 But as I said, at this point in my life I would rather be at 90% of my best condition and be happy than at 100% and feel bad.
 Especially when I’m travelling and have to perform in front of a crowd.

 Don’t get the wrong impression though.
 I’m not moving from “Thib goes Keto” to “Thib goes Junk food”.
 I’m eating a “clean” (whatever that means) diet for a vast majority of the time, but if I want to indulge once in a while, I do it.
 Heck, I’m under 10% body fat, I do cardio every morning and do serious weigh training 75-90 minutes 6 or 7 days a week.
 So, it’s not like a little bad food here and there will destroy me, plus I know that if I ever add too much fat for my own taste I have no problem losing it (which is not the case of 90%+ of the population).